Comfort (fabric softener): Advertising: Clothworld

 Comfort's current advertising features a world made of cloth, known as Clothworld.
 The campaign follows the adventures of the Clothworld people, who take care of themselves using different Comfort products.

 The Clothworld campaign first appeared in 2000 and was created by Unilever and Ogilvy and Mather.
-The original Clothworld characters were teenage couple Lisa Weaver and Darren Denim, who were made by Aardman Animations, the creators of Wallace and Gromit.
+The original Clothworld characters were teenage couple Lisa Weaver and Darren Denim, who were made by Aardman Animations, the creators of Wallace & Gromit.

 Gradually, new members of Lisa's family (her mum Karen and sister Daisy) have been introduced, as well as other inhabitants of Clothworld, including Quinitin the beautician, Stitcher the school bully, Satina the soul diva and more recently, Dr Comfy.

 The latest additions to Clothworld are Jeannie and Cardboard Man.
 The current television advertisement features Jeannie walking through a cloth French Riviera styled town.
 Her flexible jeans contrast with the stiffness of Cardboard Man.